Please provide your zip code to see plans in your area.

-As recommendations change, on both federal and state level, it may take a few days for the computer systems and staff training to catch up, so be patient for a few days after big announcements.
+As recommendations change, on both federal and state level, it may take time for the computer systems and staff training to catch up, so be patient for a few days after big announcements.

 At this time, Medicare beneficiaries can get their COVID vaccines for free.
 That means you will not pay a deductible, coinsurance, or copay for the vaccine itself, administration of the vaccine, or the visit for the vaccine (as long as the visit was not for other reasons).

-Right now, the United States is under a Public Health Emergency (PHE).
-Medicare beneficiaries will continue to get COVID vaccines for free.
+Medicare beneficiaries will continue to get COVID vaccines for free after the Public Health Emergency (PHE) ends on May 11, 2023.
 This is the case whether they are on Original Medicare or a Medicare Advantage plan.

-Once the PHE comes to an end, this could change.
 Traditionally, Medicare only covers FDA-approved treatments and not treatments under an emergency use authorization.
-At this time, only the Pfizer and Moderna vaccines would be eligible for coverage.
+At this time, only the Pfizer and Moderna vaccines have been granted full approval by the FDA but CMS reports that any COVID-19 vaccination that has an emergency use authorization will continue to be covered.

-The question is whether these vaccines will be covered by Medicare Part B, like influenza and pneumonia shots, or if they will fall under Medicare Part D coverage, like the shingles shot.
+These vaccines will be covered by Medicare Part B, like influenza and pneumonia shots.
 As long as your healthcare provider accepts assignment, Part B vaccines will not cost you anything.
-Vaccines covered under the Part D umbrella required cost-sharing in the past, but the Inflation Reduction Act has eliminated that requirement.
-Starting in January 2023, recommended Part D vaccines will be free to you.

 Tanya Feke M.D. is a licensed, board-certified family physician.
 As a practicing primary care physician and an urgent care physician for nearly ten years, she saw first-hand how Medicare impacted her patients.
 In recent years, her career path has shifted to consultant work with a focus on utilization review and medical necessity compliance.
 She currently works as a physician advisor at R1 RCM, Inc., where she performs case reviews for hospitals nationwide.